 Smart contracts run on the EVM (Ethereum Virtual Machine).

-Smart contracts can act as a legal document and can be used for the exchange of currency, property or anything of monetary value.
+Smart contracts can act as legal documents and can be used for the exchange of currency, property, or anything of monetary value.

 You can even code a smart contract for another smart contract.